 Information current as of 19 December 2019

-What is the state of 5G deployment in Slovenia?
+What is the state of 5G deployment in Russia?

 Which telcos and communications players are launching 5G services?

-Are there any public tenders for spectrum licences?
+Are there any public tenders for spectrum licenses?

 What has the government said regarding spectrum licences for commercial use?